-Please read carefully this section before sending your Port Pass request.
-Any incomplete request will be rejected.
+Please read this section carefully before sending your Port Pass request.
+All incomplete requests will be rejected.

-- Employees of the companies working in the Port of Quebec;
+- Employees of companies working at the Port of Québec;

-- Suppliers of the companies working in the Port of Quebec;
+- Suppliers of companies working at the Port of Québec;

-- Any other person who can justify his/her presence on the territory of the Port of Quebec with frequent passages (twice a month or 12 times a year).
+- Any other person who can justify his/her presence on Port territory with frequent passages (twice a month or 12 times a year).

-2. How to ask for a Port Pass?
+2. How do you request a Port Pass?

 2.2.
-Clients and suppliers of port’s users and of companies working in the Port of Quebec: the applicant must obtain from the company working in the port an authorization which must be sent in writing to the QPA’s Security Officer.
-Upon reception of this authorization, the Port Pass will be issued.
+Clients and suppliers of the port’s users and of companies working in the Port of Québec: the applicant must obtain an authorization from the company working in the port which must be sent in writing to the QPA’s Security Officer.
+Upon receiving this authorization, the Port Pass will be issued.

 2.4.
-Any other person: Any other applicant must receive an authorization from a Port’s user, a company working in the Port of Quebec or ask for an authorization from QPA’s Security Officer.
+Any other person: All other applicants must receive an authorization from a Port user or a company working in the Port of Québec or ask for an authorization from QPA’s Security Officer.

 2.5.
 To forward your request:

 2.5.1.
-By email: you can ask for a paper form or send your completed form with a photo (digital in jpg format; low resolution accepted) of the applicant by email at email@example.com.
+By email: You can request a paper form or send your completed form with a photo (digital in jpg format; low resolution accepted) of the applicant by email at email@example.com.